 How do you put a text box on a picture in Google Docs?

 Now that you know how to insert text box on Google Docs you may eventually encounter situations where you want a Google Docs text box in some atypical situations.

 One such situation involves adding a picture to the document, then writing text over top of it.
 But you will discover that you can’t simply use the drawing method to create a text box, then click and drag the text over top of your image.
-Alternatively you aren’t able to add a new object directly on top of an existing image.
+Alternatively, you aren’t able to add a new object directly on top of an existing image.

-Fortunately the Drawing tool is a little more than just a way to add text boxes, and you are able to insert images, too.
+Fortunately, the Drawing tool is a little more than just a way to add text boxes, and you are able to insert images, too.
 So if you are trying to place a text box over an image in Docs, go to Insert > Drawing then click on the Image icon in the toolbar and add the picture.
 Then you can click the Text box icon and draw your object, then add the text.
-Finally, drag the text box over top of the picture to achieve the desired result.
+Finally, drag the text box over the top of the picture to achieve the desired result.

 Note that you may need to experiment with different text colors or fill colors as well, otherwise the text may be difficult or impossible to read.

 As mentioned in the article above, you can add one by choosing the location where you want it to appear in the document, then clicking the Insert tab, following by the Drawing option.
 The Text box icon is then available in the toolbar above the window.